 - Gorgeous historic residential neighborhoods, converted factory luxury lofts and funky business districts.

-- The Cardinals, second only to the Yankees in World Series titles, Blues hockey, Billikens basketball and St. Louis City SC soccer.
+- The baseball Cardinals, second only to the Yankees in World Series titles; Blues hockey, Billikens basketball and wildly popular St. Louis City SC soccer club.

 - Free general entrance into the St. Louis Art Museum, Missouri History Museum, St. Louis Zoo, and the St. Louis Science Center.